Investment Banker

 Does taking an internship for ibanking in college count as your first year as being an analyst?
 Also, after two years do you just become an ibanking associate or do you need to apply to a new job somewhere else?

-Asked by Alyssa almost 10 years ago
+Asked by Alyssa over 10 years ago

 An internship does not count as your first year, though it certainly helps your prospects as an applicant after college.
 My friends and I used to joke about how it was harder to get an investment banking internship than an actual job, simply because there were far fewer internship spots available.